SolidLabResearch/Bashlib/documentation/markdown/documentation/cli/access.md

 #### options
 ```
 Options:
-  --acl          Displays ACL specific information such as group and default access
   -p, --pretty   Pretty format
   -v, --verbose  Log all operations
 ```
-The `--acl` option displays information specific to `.acl` resources, such as `default` access indicating that the authorization is also enforced on child resources without their own `.acl` file or `inhereted` access indicating that the access rules are derived from the default access of a parent resource.
+Depending on if the target Solid pod is managed using the `WAC` or `ACP` authorization system, options such as showing `default` access indicating that the authorization is recursively enforced on child resources without their own `.acl` file or `inhereted` access indicating that the access rules are derived from the default access of a parent resource will be restricted to `WAC` based Solid servers.
 <br />
 The `--pretty` option outputs the information in a table format
 <br />